 (a) are reloadable,

 (c) allow for cash access must be registered to a verified individual and cannot have a balance that exceeds EUR 10,000 at any time.

 Due to the characteristics of the Uquid card, these rules will apply to cards with registered addresses in France.

-Therefore, effective 1st May 2017, if identification documents have not been verified or your card balance exceeds EUR 10,000, users cards will be moved into suspended status by card vendor.
+Therefore, effective 1st May 2017, if identification documents have not been verified or your card balance exceeds EUR 10,000, users cards will be moved into suspended status by the card vendor.

 If a card is moved into suspended status, users will not be able to add, spend or withdraw funds until the card has been verified.
 Uquid recommends that active cardholders ensure that they are compliant with the new rules to avoid any disruption to their card functionality

 If a user is a non-verified cardholder residing in France, they still must submit identity documents to maintain access to your funds.
 Verification of documents can take 5-10 business days.